 - SCRS Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
-This plan covers general employees and teachers and first-term individuals elected to the South Carolina General Assembly.
-An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
-An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - State ORP As an alternative to membership in the SCRS, newly hired state, public higher education institution and public school district employees, as well as first-term individuals elected to the South Carolina General Assembly have the option to participate in the State ORP.
+This plan covers general employees and teachers and individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
+A member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
+A member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - State ORP As an alternative to membership in the SCRS, newly hired state, public school and higher education employees, as well as individuals first elected to the South Carolina General Assembly at or after the general election in November 2012 have the option to participate in the State ORP.
 Contributions to the State ORP are at the same rates as the SCRS.
 A direct remittance is required from the employers to the member's account with the ORP service provider for the employee contribution and a portion of the employer contribution (5 percent).
 A direct remittance is also required to the SCRS for the remaining portion of the employer contribution and an incidental death benefit contribution, if applicable, which is retained by the SCRS. - PORS To be eligible for PORS membership, an employee must be required by the terms of his employment, by election or appointment, to preserve public order, protect life and property, and detect crimes in the state; to prevent and control property destruction by fire; be a coroner in a full-time permanent position; or be a peace officer employed by the Department of Corrections, the Department of Juvenile Justice, or the Department of Mental Health.
 Probate judges and coroners may elect membership in the PORS.
 Magistrates are required to participate in the PORS for service as a magistrate.
 PORS members, other than magistrates and probate judges, must also earn at least \$2,000 per year and devote at least 1,600 hours per year to this work, unless exempted by statute.
-An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
-An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.
+A member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
+A member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.